Ethics and policy

 One of the most important responsibilities of editor is to exercise peer review fairly and wisely.
 Everyone involved in the process should be informed about their roles and expectations.
 MTR describes the detailed process from the initial submission to publication.
 It can be viewed under the "peer review process" sub-section.

-The editor has a responsibility to take responsive measures when any misconduct or ethical concern is raised with regard to a submitted manuscript or published paper.
-If any serious concern is raised by readers, reviewers, or others regarding the conduct, validity, or reporting of academic work, the authors will be contacted in order to allow them to respond to the concerns.
-If that response is unsatisfactory, the papers will be retracted.
+The editor has a responsibility to take responsive measures when any misconduct or malpractice, including result falsification, data fabrication, hallucinative references, or other ethical concerns are raised with regard to a submitted manuscript or a published paper.
+If any serious concern is raised by reviewers or others regarding the misconduct or invalidity of academic work, the corresponding author will be contacted in order to allow him/her to respond to the concerns.
+If that response is questionable, the submissions under review will be rejected at the review stage.

 Publication decisions